-Whether you’re visiting New Orleans for the very first time or you’re a seasoned Jazz Fest pro, you’ll want to make the most of your Jazz Fest vacation.
-The New Orleans Jazz & Heritage Festival offers 7 full days of live music, food, culture and entertainment, but there is also plenty to explore outside of the Fairgrounds.
+The New Orleans Jazz & Heritage Festival offers seven full days of live music, food, culture, and entertainment, but there is also plenty to explore outside of the Fairgrounds.

 Here is our guide for what to do during Jazz Fest and after the festival, plus how to spend your off days exploring the French Quarter!